datafibers-community/df_complete_guide/troubleshooting_area.md

 **Solution**, make sure in your ```/etc/mongod.conf``` file you have the following line and restart the mongodb ```sudo service mongod restart```to make it work immediately.

     bind_ip = 0.0.0.0

+If it still does not work, comment above line and try it again.

 ### Kafka Issue
 #### Cannot connect Kafka in VirtualBox from outside IDE, such as IDEA